Modeling nonstationary spatial processes with normalizing flows: Simulation experiments

 \section{Simulation experiments}

 In this section we evaluate our approach to spatial modeling by comparing it to other approaches through two simulation experiments.
-In the first experiment we model the true process as a spatial input warped Gaussian process \citep[SIWGP, ][]{zammit2021deep}.
+In the first experiment we generated data from a spatial input warped Gaussian process \citep[SIWGP, ][]{zammit2021deep}.
 The warping function in the SIWGP comprises axial warping units, which warp each spatial coordinate separately, nine radial basis function units, which locally warp the spatial domain, and a M{\"o}bius transformation, which acts globally on the domain $D = [-0.5, 0.5]^2$; for more details of these warping units see \citet{zammit2021deep}.
 In the second experiment we generated data from a Gaussian process under the following ``spiral'' warping function,

 where $r = \sqrt{s_1^2 + s_2^2},$ and $\theta = \operatorname{atan2}(s_2, s_1),$ for $\bfs \in D$.
 We denote the process associated with the first experiment as $Y_1(\cdot)$, and that with the second experiment as $Y_2(\cdot)$.
 We simulated both processes on a 101 $\times$ 101 gridding of $D$ (Figure \ref{fig:True_process}); we denote each of these grid points by $\bfs_{0,j}, j = 1,\ldots, n_p$, where $n_p = 101^2$, and collect these points in the set $D_0 \equiv \{\bfs_{0,1},\dots,\bfs_{0,n_p} \}$.
 For each simulation experiment, we simulated $N = 2000$ synthetic observations by sampling without replacement from the $n_p$ simulated process values, and adding measurement error with variance $\sigma^2_\epsilon = 0.01$ (see \eqref{eq:obs}).